rpldy/react-uploady/packages/ui/uploady/README.md

 ## Example

-To be able to use one of the [UI Components](../../../README.md#ui-packages) or one of the hooks, you need to wrap them with <Uploady>.
+To be able to use one of the [UI Components](../../../README.md#ui-packages) or one of the hooks, you need to wrap them with Uploady.
 This will give them access to the UploadyContext.

 ```javascript